cakevm/intellij-huff-plugin/README.md

 Lexing and parsing of Huff files and basic syntax highlighting is working.

 ## Acknowledgements
-This plugin is based on the [IntelliJ Platform Plugin Template](https://github.com/JetBrains/intellij-platform-plugin-template) and the base for the plugin code is from [intellij-gleam](https://github.com/kvakvs/intellij-gleam).
+The Lexer and Parser is bases heavily on [intellij-solidity](https://github.com/intellij-solidity/intellij-solidity).
+Thank you!
+The foundation for this plugin is the [IntelliJ Platform Plugin Template](https://github.com/JetBrains/intellij-platform-plugin-template).
 The icon is taken from [vscode-huff](https://github.com/huff-language/vscode-huff/blob/master/resources/huff.png).
 Thanks Soldity for the [Antlr lexer and parser](https://github.com/ethereum/solidity/blob/develop/docs/grammar/SolidityLexer.g4) definition.
-The definition for functions and events is taken from there.
+The Antlr is based on this.
+It was a very good first step to learn the syntax.

 ## Licence
 This project is dual licensed under the [Apache 2.0](./LICENSE-APACHE) or [MIT](./LICENSE-MIT) licenses.